 While surfing in Baja, it is essential that you practice good surfing etiquette.
 Good etiquette includes watching out for other surfers, wearing your leash (so that your board doesn’t hit someone else), taking turns and sharing waves, calling out the direction you’re taking on a wave, paddling out outside of the break, and helping other surfers in need of assistance.

 Never Surf Alone

 Surfing alone is just plain dangerous.
 If you’re ever in trouble, you’ll want someone around to help you out or call for more help.
-In addition, Baja Mexico can be a dangerous place, especially at night.
-Surfing in a large group, or at least with a pal, helps ward of criminal trouble.
+In addition, Baja California can be a dangerous place, especially at night.
+Surfing in a large group, or at least with a pal, helps ward off criminal trouble.
 Plus, it’s more fun when a friend gets to see you catch a big wave – maybe they’ll even snap a pic!

 Surfing in Baja Mexico isn’t necessarily dangerous but it does have its risks.
 However, when the proper safety steps are taken, it is very unlikely that anything bad will happen to you.
 Take the above tips to heart and you should be fine on your next Baja surfing trip.